-- Minimum Superannuation Guarantee contributions are made for Australian based Executive KMP. - USA based Executive KMP receive a contribution towards "401k" retirement plans which matches their own contributions to such plans.
-In 2020, contributions were matched for USA Executive KMP up to a maximum of 6% of base salary. - Canadian based Executive KMP receive a contribution towards a Registered Retirement Savings Plan ('RRSP') as part of an annual medical/post retirement benefit allowance.
-The maximum allowance is C\$15,000 and the allocation of the funds to medical insurance and RRSP is at the discretion of the CCO.
-In 2020 the contribution to RRSP was C\$7,821 (2019: C\$8,164). - In January 2020, a 2% one-off employer only 401k contribution was made to US employees including the VP Operations based on total cash remuneration (base plus STI subject to IRS limits) for 2019. - Termination benefits are payable to Executive KMP as part of their contractual agreements as set out in section 13.
-These termination benefits were approved by shareholders on 27 June 2016 for Executive KMP other than the VP Operations.
+5.2.1 Fixed re 5.2.1 Fixed remuneration Base Remuneration • Base remuneration for Executive KMP is reviewed annually by the RNC as part of the Company's annual performance review processes.
+Consideration is given to comparable roles in organisations of a similar size, industry and complexity.
+Where relevant, remuneration information derived from relevant remuneration surveys conducted by independent third parties are used to supplement this data.
+As a result of the impact of COVID-19 on the oil and gas industry and the share price performance during 2020, annual base remuneration for Execu reduced as follows: CEO 40% reduction to A\$240,000 (from 1 Jan 2020) CFO 35% reduction to A\$197,600 (from 1 Jan 2020) ССО 26.67% reduction to C\$241,798 (10% from 1 Jan 20, additional 16.67% from 1 Apr 20 VP Operations 25% reduction to US\$187,500 (from 1 Apr 2020) Post- employment • Minimum Superannuation Guarantee contributions are made for Australian - based Executive KMP. benefits • USA - based Executive KMP receive a contribution towards "401k" retirement plans whi matches their own contributions to such plans.
+In 2020, contributions were matched for USA Executive KMP up to a maximum of 6% of base salary.
+Canadian based Executive KMP receive a contribution towards a Registered Retirer Savings Plan ('RRSP') as part of an annual medical/post retirement benefit allowance maximum allowance is C\$15,000 and the allocation of the funds to medical insuran RRSP is at the discretion of the CCO.
+In 2020 the contribution to RRSP was C\$7,827 C\$8,164).
+In January 2020, a 2% one-off employer only 401k contribution was made to U employees including the VP Operations based on total cash remuneration (bas subject to IRS limits) for 2019.
+Termination benefits are payable to Executive KMP as part of their contractual as set out in section 13.
+These termination benefits were approved by sharehor June 2016 for Executive KMP other than the VP Operations.